fakenumbers/fakenumbers.github.io/README.md

 (`<list.file>` You can also prepare a text file with one number per line)

-If this is to complicate for you, feel free to contribute by sending an emial with the numbers and the source to fake.number.checker@gmail.com Don't worry - your mail address won't be published.
+If this is to complicate for you, feel free to contribute by sending an emial with the numbers and the source to [fake.number.checker@gmail.com](mailto:fake.number.checker@gmail.com) Don't worry - your mail address won't be published.

+## ways to contribute
+* Discover more services, that offer fake numbers, one-time emails, IBANs, etc. and [let us know](mailto:fake.number.checker@gmail.com)
+* Add more numbers, as described above
+* Create a bot / scraper, that crawls for changes at one of the know [Online SMS services](https://github.com/fakenumbers/fakenumbers.github.io/tree/master/sms-services) and automatically creates a pull request here on any update
+* Create a crawler (e.g. by doing a simple [Google search for "IBAN GmbH"](https://www.google.com/search?q=iban%20gmbh)) that collects all these published IBAN, used for SEPA direct debit elsewhere in the web